How to Fix Drum light failure on Whirlpool WFW9620HW (Front Load)

 Drum light failure

-This step-by-step repair guide walks you through fixing drum light failure on your Whirlpool WFW9620HW (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing drum light failure on your Whirlpool WFW9620HW (Front Load).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves from a costly service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.